Parameterized Approximation for Robust Clustering in Discrete Geometric Spaces: Introduction

 \section{Introduction}

 Clustering is a crucial method in the analysis of massive datasets and has widespread applications in operations research and machine learning.
 As a consequence, optimization problems related to clustering have received significant attention from the theoretical computer science community over the years.
-Within the framework of center-based clustering, \kcen , \kms, and \kmd ~\cite{HS85,JV01,BPRST17,AhmadianNSW17,kanungo2004local} are the most fundamental problems.
+Within the framework of center-based clustering, \kcen , \kms, and \kmd ~\cite{HS85,JV01,BPRST17,AhmadianNSW17,kanungo2004local} are widely regarded as the most fundamental problems.

 A general notion that captures various classic clustering problems is referred to as \kzc in the literature, where $z\ge 1$ is a constant.
-In this type of problem, the input is a set of points $P$, a set of facilities $F$, a metric $\delta$ on $P \cup F$, and a positive integer $k$.
-The goal is to find a set $C\subseteq F$ of $k$ facilities (centers) that minimizes the following cost function:
+In this type of problem, the input is a set $P$ of data points (clients), a set $F$ of centers (facilities), a metric $\delta$ on $P \cup F$, and a positive integer $k$.
+The goal is to find a set $C\subseteq F$ of $k$ facilities that minimizes the following cost function:

 where $cost(p,C)=\delta(p,C)^z$ and $\delta(p,C)=\min_{c\in C} \delta(p,c)$.
 Note that $\kzc$ encapsulates the classical \kmd, and \kms~for $z=1$ and $z=2$, respectively .